dotnet/docs-maui/docs/user-interface/brushes/gradient.md

 Classes that derive from `GradientBrush` describe different ways of interpreting gradient stops, and .NET MAUI provides the following gradient brushes:

 - <xref:Microsoft.Maui.Controls.LinearGradientBrush>, which paints an area with a linear gradient.
 For more information, see [Linear gradient brushes](lineargradient.md).
-- `RadialGradientBrush`, which paints an area with a radial gradient.
+- <xref:Microsoft.Maui.Controls.RadialGradientBrush>, which paints an area with a radial gradient.
 For more information, see [Radial gradient brushes](radialgradient.md).

 The `GradientBrush` class defines the <xref:Microsoft.Maui.Controls.GradientBrush.GradientStops> property, of type <xref:Microsoft.Maui.Controls.GradientStopCollection, which represents the brush's gradient stops, each of which specifies a color and an offset along the brush's gradient axis.
 A <xref:Microsoft.Maui.Controls.GradientStopCollection is an `ObservableCollection` of <xref:Microsoft.Maui.Controls.GradientStop> objects.
 The <xref:Microsoft.Maui.Controls.GradientBrush.GradientStops> property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.